hamburger

 Framework of Fiscal Deficit

-• The Indian constitution stipulates that a Finance Commission should be established every five years to provide guidelines for allocating some federal funds to state governments and to provide medium-term guidance on fiscal issues because a state’s taxing power may not always be proportionate to its spending obligations.
+• Finance Commission: The Indian constitution mandates the establishment of a Finance Commission every five years to guide the allocation of federal funds to state governments and provide medium-term fiscal guidance.

-• In order to address the issue of fiscal restraint, the Fiscal Responsibility and Budget Management (FRBM) Act of 2003 was passed.
+• FRBM Act: In an effort to address fiscal restraint, the Fiscal Responsibility and Budget Management (FRBM) Act of 2003 was enacted.
+This act aims to maintain fiscal discipline, reduce fiscal deficits, and promote long-term fiscal sustainability.

 Deficit Financing